 3. Is it better to have more sticks of RAM or less?

-These applications often cause computer systems to use up RAM without our knowledge, so it's crucial to have a large amount available in case of system instability.
+These applications can cause computer systems to use up RAM without our knowledge, making it essential to have a large amount available in case of system instability.

-On the other hand, if you're a casual blogger, you likely don't need to worry too much about having 4 GB of RAM for your web browser.
+If you're a casual blogger, you probably don't need to worry about having 4 GB of RAM for your web browser.